MolSSI-Education/gpu_programming_intermediate/_episodes/01-profiling.md

 ### 2.1.
 Command Line Interface Profiler

-The general form of the Nsight System command line interface (CLI) profiler, **nsys**, is similar to that of nvprof we saw in [MolSSI's Fundamentals of Heterogeneous Parallel Programming with CUDA C/C++ at the beginner level](http://education.molssi.org/gpu_programming_beginner)
+The general form of the Nsight Systems command line interface (CLI) profiler, **nsys**, is similar to that of nvprof we saw in [MolSSI's Fundamentals of Heterogeneous Parallel Programming with CUDA C/C++ at the beginner level](http://education.molssi.org/gpu_programming_beginner)